bloch-elkouby-lab/website/news/index.md

 {% capture text %}

+We are thrilled to announce that several of our talented lab students have successfully matched with prestigious externship sites.
+Please join us in congratulating Ronit, Alexis, Adelaide and Shibani on their well-deserved success!

+*Ronit Shvarzman* matched with the Icahn School of Medicine at Mount Sinai – Psychosis Risk Program

+*Alexis Aberman* matched with the New York-Presbyterian-Westchester Behavioral Health Center Track 6: Inpatient DBT on the Self-Injurious Behavior Unit

+*Adelaide Jones* matched with the Brooklyn College Counseling Center

+*Shibani Datta* matched with the Montefiore - Adult Literacy Program

+We are incredibly proud of their accomplishments!

+{% endcapture %}

+{%
+  include feature.html
+  image="images/congrats.jpg"
+  link=""
+  title=""
+  flip=true
+  fit=true
+  align="right"
+  style="bare"
+  text=text
+%}

+{% capture text %}

 Interested in learning more about suicide prevention and resiliency?
 Join us on Thursday, 4/4/2024 for a panel discussion, light dinner, and networking!
 This event is co-sponsored by the Yeshiva University Office of Alumni Affairs, Ferkauf Graduate School of Psychology, Wurzweiler School of Social Work, and the Yeshiva University Counseling Center and will feature Dr. Bloch-Elkouby and several other experts in suicide prevention.